antarctica/bas-air-unit-network-dataset/README.md

 Limitations:

 * all properties are encoded as strings, without type hints using extended CSV schemes etc.
-* `waypoint.geometries` containing an elevation (Z) dimension are not included in CSV outputs
 * CSV outputs are not validated

 #### Output format - GPX